-The Indiana State Department of Health and the Oral Health program, in efforts to promote, protect and provide for the oral health of the residents of Indiana, support several oral health related programs throughout the state.
-Listed below are these programs and some information about them.
+The Indiana Department of Health's Oral Health Division, in effort to promote, protect and improve for the oral health of all Hoosiers, supports several oral health-related programs throughout Indiana.
+Programs include:

 Indiana Donated Dental Services